-For an easy 5 minute homemade pesto, combine 1 cup of fresh basil leaves with 3 TBSP of pine nuts, 1/3 freshly grated parmesan cheese, 3 cloves of peeled garlic, and salt and pepper to taste.
+For an easy 5 minute homemade pesto, combine 1 cup of fresh basil leaves with 3 tablespoon of pine nuts, ⅓ freshly grated parmesan cheese, 3 cloves of peeled garlic, and salt and pepper to taste.

 Pulse all ingredients in a food processor and slowly add in the oil to emulsify and blend until smooth.

 1: Add meat like sliced pepperoni or salami or even diced grilled chicken.

 2: Add additional fresh veggies like bell peppers, black olives, artichoke hearts, fresh spinach, kale, or peas.

 3. Swap the mozzarella cheese for feta cheese or parmesan cheese.